gbdnz/gbdnz/README.md

 -->

 <div>
-👩🏻‍💻 Student of the 5th period of Systems Analysis and Development and the 2nd period of Software Engineering.
+👩🏻‍💻 Professional graduated in Systems Analysis and Development and 2nd period Software Engineering student.
 I seek to improve my skills by developing projects and learning languages.
 From my repositories you can follow my evolution!
 Access my networks:
 </div>
 <br>